Projects

 Natural language and data science

-Project ESPAÑOL is an application that leverages high-throughput analysis of classical Spanish-language poems to create custom lesson plans and guide discovery of new texts for practice and study.
-The dataset contains 10,000 Spanish-language poems in the public domain from 200 authors covering 500 years, totaling 2.5 million words.
-An unsupervised clustering algorithm in Python grouped the poems into 4 difficulty levels by analyzing the frequencies of 10,000+ verb forms conjugated across 18 grammatical tenses for the 550+ most common verbs.
-The full texts, metadata, and grammatical statistics can be accessed in an interactive Plotly Dash application.
+I developed Project ESPAÑOL, an application that leverages high-dimensional analysis of classical Spanish-language poems to create custom lesson plans and guide discovery of new texts for practice and study.
+Using high-throughput web scraping, I generated a dataset of 10,000 Spanish-language poems in the public domain (totaling 2.5 million words), and then ran an unsupervised clustering algorithm in Python to group the poems into difficulty levels by analyzing verb frequencies and grammatical tenses.
+I built an interactive Plotly Dash application to view the full texts, metadata, and grammatical statistics.

 Biomarkers and genomic medicine

-At a clinical research organization for a major pharmaceutical client, I performed data ingestion and developed ETL pipelines for genomic sequencing datasets (GWAS & xQTL) from clinical study populations to identify specific variations in the genome that may relate to disease and illness.
-As part of the biomarkers and genomic medicine team, I bridged the scientific analysts who require efficient management of this data at scale, and the data scientists/engineers who lack familiarity with bioinformatics methods and resources.
+At a clinical research organization for a major pharmaceutical client, I performed data ingestion and developed ETL pipelines for external genomic data integration (primarily GWAS & eQTL data).
+I wrote pipelines in R, Python, and Bash to streamline data ingestion according to the client’s specific data and metadata standards.
+With fluency in techniques from both bioinformatics and data science, I bridged the scientific analysts who required management of this data at scale, and the data engineers who lacked familiarity with bioinformatics methods and resources.

 Neural cell types and circuits for vocal learning